 Redefining the traits of importance and breeding programs

 Under the Seeds Act and Regulations, the minister creates recommending committees and the CFIA runs the variety registration office and provides guidance on variety registration.
 Both have to impose a new approach to traits of importance and breeding programs consistent with sustainability.
-The European Union’s Framework Programme 7 project, “Strategies for organic and low-input integrated breeding and management” (SOLIBAM) has set out the main trait concepts that must inform breeding work if we are to create sustainable plant breeding: resilience, robustness, functional biodiversity, yield stability, adaptability, intercropping capacity, evolutionary processes, and organoleptic quality (Bocce and Chable, 2014).
+The European Union’s Framework Programme 7 project, “Strategies for organic and low-input integrated breeding and management” (SOLIBAM) has set out the main trait concepts that must inform breeding work if we are to create sustainable plant breeding: resilience, robustness, functional biodiversity, yield stability, adaptability, intercropping capacity, evolutionary processes, and nutritional value and organoleptic quality (Bocce and Chable, 2014).
+Nutritional value is particularly ignored in the dominant breeding approach - unless targeted on very specific traits of value to processors - due to excessive focus on yield and disease resistance.
 The Minister would need to make sure that the Recommending Committees have members with expertise in these areas.
 The CFIA would need to modify it's guidance document to require applicants to submit evidence that these trait characteristics were central to the new varieties, particularly in regards to the section on eligibility requirements for varietal registration and the conception of "merit".
 These measures on the approval side, combined with enhancements to the training of plant breeders (see Efficiency), will create up and downstream pressures for change.
 Public research funds will have to be pivoted to these objectives.
 Check-offs funds from commodity groups devoted to breeding research will also have to be reconfigured.
 Private breeding programs will still have to adjust their purposes in order to receive registration approval.

 Public and participatory plant breeding regimes